ambro1987/Events-as-Posts/readme.txt

 1. Adding a new event

 == Changelog ==

+= 0.5.61 &mdash; 27 of May, 2019 =
+* Cleaned up code that displays the styles, and correct a wrong option name in setting's page

 = 0.5.6 &mdash; 27 of May, 2019 =
 * Removed front-end and admin stylesheets to improve performance